Tech-Tutor-Hub/Tech-Tutor-Hub/README.md

 - 3️⃣**Resume and Cover Letter Building** 📄
    We help job seekers craft **professional resumes and cover letters** tailored to the tech industry.
 Our resources are designed to help you stand out in a competitive job market.
-- ✅ **🎭 Smooth Animations** – A sleek, modern UI with beautiful transitions.

 - ✅ **📉 Price Charts** – View historical trends of your favorite coins.
 - ✅ **🌙 Dark Mode** – A stylish dark theme for better viewing.
 - ✅ **🔗 Social Footer** – Follow us on YouTube, LinkedIn, and Instagram!